 - a.
 Maternity Services for prenatal and postnatal care, including services such as normal deliveries, ectopic pregnancies, Cesarean sections, therapeutic abortions, and miscarriages.
 Maternity benefits are also available for a daughter who is covered under this plan as a Participant.
 However, this does not extend coverage to the newborn who is not otherwise eligible (limited to if the Dependent daughter is age 18 or over at the time of birth).
 In accordance with the federal Newborns' and Mother' Health Protection Act, the inpatient stay will be covered for 48 hours following a normal delivery and 96 hours following a cesarean delivery, unless a longer inpatient stay is Medically Necessary.
 A shorter hospitalization related to maternity and newborn care may be provided if the shorter stay is deemed appropriate by the attending physician in consultation with the mother. - b.
 Elective sterilization. - c.
-Oral contraceptives, or cost-effective Formulary equivalents as determined by the PBM, and diaphragms, as described under the Prescription Drug benefit. - d.
-IUDs , as described under the Durable Medical Equipment provision. - e.
+Contraceptives as required by Wis.
+Wis.
+Stat. § 632.895 (17), including, but not limited to: - Oral contraceptives, or cost-effective Formulary equivalents as determined by the PBM, and diaphragms, as described under the Prescription Drug benefit. - IUDs and diaphragms, as described under the Durable Medical Equipment provision.
 Medroxyprogesterone acetate injections for contraceptive purposes (for example, Depo Provera).